Bjg813/my-gatsby-blog/content/blog/How-SSH-Tunneling-Makes-Your-Communication-Secrets-Secure/index.md

 If you are interested in learning more about how to use SSH in your command line to back-up Wordpress files and to change the permissions of files, then please keep reading.

-## How To Securely Back-Up Wordpress Files In Command Line With SSH
+## Securely Back-Up Wordpress Files In Command Line With SSH

 If you are new to Wordpress like me and you need a way to quickly back-up website files so you can make changes without worrying about losing your client's website or your job, then SSH protocol is the way to go.